LucasDuval/MIMICWizard_Documentation/docs/source/installation.rst

    * Import the MIMIC-IV database (demo or full version)
    * Import MIMICWizard internal schema

-C. C. Configure and start MIMICWizard
+C. Configure and start MIMICWizard

    * Configure the application configuration file
    * Run the application